cubing/cubingcontests.com/README.md

 <img src="https://denimintsaev.com/api/cubing_contests_2.jpg" width="300"/>

+## Admin features (WIP section)

+In order to enable records tracking, the admin has to go to the `Configure record types` page, which can be found on the admin dashboard, and set the wanted records as active.
+They can also be given custom custom labels in order to differentiate them from official WCA records.

 ## Development

 This project uses Next JS for the front-end and Nest JS (confusing, I know) with Mongo DB for the back-end.
 To set up the development environment, install Node and NPM, clone this repository and then run the init script that sets up the git hooks: